 More affordable commission real estate companies

 The majority of homeowners planning to sell their home want the most affordable route.
 However, some homeowners worry that a lower commission Realtor® will provide less or worse service.
-Full price Realtors® tell homeowners, “you’ll get what you pay for when you hire a lower commission Realtor®.”
+Full-price Realtors® tell homeowners, “you’ll get what you pay for when you hire a lower commission Realtor®.”
 They say this because their higher commission rate is being threatened.
 What they don’t tell you is, every Realtor® is obligated to provide professional services.
-Some Realtors® have more experience than others and some provided superior marketing but all Realtors® are held to a higher standard than required by law.
+Some Realtors® have more experience than others and some provided superior marketing but all Realtors® are held to a high standard.
 Realtors in Canada are bound by the REALTOR® Code.

-Smart home selling includes asking the Realtor® you’re interviewing how experienced they are and what they do better and it’s safe to hire a Realtor® offering a lower commission rate, why wouldn’t you if it’s a better price for the same service and experience?
+Smart home selling includes asking the Realtor® you’re interviewing to sell your home, how experienced they are and what they do better.
+It’s safe to hire a Realtor® offering a lower commission rate, why wouldn’t you if it’s a better price for the same service and experience?

 Why would a Realtor® offer a lower commission rate to homeowners if the don’t have to?

 Why do some Realtors® offer to sell homes at a lower commission rate?
 Because it’s smart business for them.
 They might earn less commission on each transaction but if they offer a great service at a great rate their business grows.
 The only consideration to watch for when hiring a lower commission Realtor® is how many listings they have.
 One person can only do so much and if a listing Realtor® has too many listings, services can be neglected.
 One service that is most often neglected by a Realtor with too many listings is the marketing of your home.
 It’s like teaching a classroom with 50 students, full attention and focus will be compromised.

 The best Realtors®, and what makes them better, whether full price or lower commission, is their marketing.
 If you can find a Realtor offering lower commission and offering an exceptional marketing system you’ve found exceptional value.